MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - Hologram stabilization is improved and optimized for HoloLens 2.

+- Reorganized documention based on customer input to make it easier to find information based on role (admin, author, operator)

 ### October, 29, 2019

 The [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] on October 29 brings highly requested features for content creators: